 Why do dental implant costs vary so much?

 Anyone researching dental implant treatment is faced with a bewildering choice of dental practitioners and costs, so it can be hard to know what the “right price” is to pay.

 Dental implant treatment is usually only available to private patients and is not commonly available on the NHS.

 Dental implant cost varies widely due to numerous factors:

 Not all dental implant treatments are the same

-More skilled, advanced techniques such as TDC Smile in a Day same-day implants (sometimes referred to as “All on Four” or “Teeth in a Day”) require just a single surgical visit as your dental implants and a full set of fixed teeth can be placed on the same day.
+More skilled dental implant procedures such as TDC Smile in a Day same-day implants (sometimes referred to as “All on Four” or “Teeth in a Day”) require just a single surgical visit as your dental implants and a full set of fixed teeth can be placed on the same day.

 This compares to traditional dental implant methods where multiple surgical visits and months of healing time are needed before the fixed teeth are placed.

 The Smile in a Day implant procedure is suitable for single teeth or multiple tooth replacement, or for replacing full upper or lower sets of teeth (often called “full jaws” or “arches”).

 At TDC, most of our patients require at least one full arch of replacement teeth, and we routinely treat people who have been told that they are not suitable for dental implants due to extreme gum disease or bone loss.
 In the majority of cases, we can successfully treat them without the need for bone graft or sinus lift procedures.

 So, not only is Smile in a Day dental implant treatment less invasive as there is only one surgical procedure, it can be a long-term, fixed solution for patients who have been previously advised that dentures are their only option.

 Same-day implant treatments usually cost less over time as fewer appointments and procedures are needed.